 Projects & Partners

-4Sciences is working with universities, international organisations and other stakeholders in the higher education sector on supporting sustainable change and research excellence.
+4Sciences is working with universities, funders and other international organisations in the higher education sector on supporting sustainable change and research excellence.
 Please find an overview of some recent projects below:

 Science, Perceptions and International Trust Research Project – for the British Council